DIY in a Nutshell

 In addition to supporting different alphabets, having an option for left-handed children, including all the phonograms, and ensuring a consistent result, I also wanted:

-I opted not to colour-code the background as I felt that would have been too much - both on the ink consumption and on the visual effect.
+I opted not to colour-code the background as I felt that would have been too much sensory input.

 2. A4 Label Paper